 The eight granite columns that rise behind the Colonna are all that remain of the Tempio di Saturno, an important temple that doubled as the state treasury.
 Behind it are (from north to south): the ruins of the Tempio della Concordia, the Tempio di Vespasiano, and the Portico degli Dei Consenti.

-From the path that runs parallel to Via Sacra, you'll pass the stubby ruins of the Basilica Giulia, which was begun by Julius Caesar and finished by Augustus.
+Over on the other side of Piazza del Foro, you'll see the stubby ruins of the Basilica Giulia, which was begun by Julius Caesar and finished by Augustus.
 At the end of the basilica, three columns remain from the 5th-century BC Tempio di Castore e Polluce.

-Nearby, the 6th-century Chiesa di Santa Maria Antiqua is the oldest and most important Christian monument in the Roman Forum.
-The church, which is occasionally opened for temporary exhibitions, is a treasure trove of early Christian art with exquisite 6th- to 9th-century frescoes and a hanging depiction of the Virgin Mary with child, one of the earliest icons in existence.
-Accessible from in front of the church is the Rampa Imperiale (Imperial Ramp), a vast underground passageway that allowed the emperors to access the Forum from their Palatine palaces without being seen.
-It's not all open but you can walk up to a panoramic viewing balcony.
+Nearby, the 6th-century Chiesa di Santa Maria Antiqua is the oldest and most important Christian site on the forum.
+Its cavernous interior, reopened in 2016 after a lengthy restoration, is a treasure trove of early Christian art with exquisite 6th- to 9th-century frescoes and a hanging depiction of the Virgin Mary with child, one of the earliest icons in existence.
+Accessible from the church is the Rampa di Domiziano, a vast underground passageway that allowed the emperors to access the forum from their Palatine palaces without being seen.

 Continuing up Via Sacra, past the circular Tempio di Romolo, you'll come to the Basilica di Massenzio, the largest building on the forum.
-Started by the Emperor Maxentius and finished by Constantine in 315, it originally measured approximately 100m by 65m.
+Started by the Emperor Maxentius and finished by Constantine in 315, it originally measured approximately 100m by 65m, roughly three times what it now covers.

 Beyond the basilica, the Arco di Tito was built in AD 81 to celebrate Vespasian and Titus' victories against rebels in Jerusalem.